Elizabeth Bernstein: Nothing Is Sacred and Everything Is Sacred

 Power Call relies on good will to generate energy while simultaneously diffusing the anonymity of people in public spaces.
 In order for the energy commons to function, passers-by engage in an unusual and collaborative experience.

-This project creatively brings together contemporary issues around hand held technology and social spaces, environmental concerns about a need for alternative energy sources, and anxiety over natural disasters and a potential state of emergency, where figuring out ways to work together to share resources will be necessary.
+This project creatively brings together contemporary issues around hand held technology and social spaces, environmental concerns about a need for alternative energy sources, and anxiety over natural disasters and a potential state of emergency, where figuring out ways to work together to share resources is going to be necessary.

 Make Things (Happen): Organized by Christine Wong Yap